Filming in Paris: Permits, Studios & Production Logistics

 Industry Depth and the Paris Production Ecosystem

-Here is what we have to work with.
-Paris film production runs on an unusually layered ecosystem.
-The CNC sets national policy and oversees the TRIP global rebates. Île-de-France Film Commission and the city-level Mission Cinéma handle permits and location liaison.
-Major TV networks (France Télévisions, Canal+, TF1, Arte) and global streamers (Netflix, Disney+, Amazon, Apple) all have Paris-based commissioning teams.
-That density means union talent, post houses, gear rental, insurance, customs brokers, and legal counsel for global shoots all sit within the same district network.
-For inbound shoots, this translates to fewer hand-offs and shorter pre-production cycles than in cities where the production stack is split across many metro areas.
+Paris film production runs on an unusually layered network.
+The CNC sets national policy and oversees the TRIP global rebates.
+The Île-de-France Film Commission and the city-level Mission Cinéma handle permits and location liaison.
+Major TV networks (France Télévisions, Canal+, TF1, Arte) and global streamers (Netflix, Disney+, Amazon, Apple) all keep Paris-based commissioning teams.
+That density pulls union talent, post houses, gear rental, insurance, customs brokers, and legal counsel into one district network.
+For inbound shoots, this means fewer hand-offs and shorter pre-production than in cities where the work is split across many metro areas.

 Studio and Stage Infrastructure

-Here is the layout.
-The Greater Paris studio belt.
-La Cité du Cinéma in Saint-Denis, Studios de Bry in the east, Studios d'Aubervilliers, and the Transpalux campus — gives the city more than 30,000 m² of soundstage capacity within 30 minutes of central arrondissements.
-That matters because global shoots can base talent and creative leads in central Paris hotels and still keep production trucks and stage builds inside the standard travel-time radius.
+The Greater Paris studio belt gives the city more than 30,000 m² of soundstage space within 30 minutes of central arrondissements.
+It spans La Cité du Cinéma in Saint-Denis, Studios de Bry in the east, Studios d'Aubervilliers, and the Transpalux campus.
+That matters because global shoots can base talent and creative leads in central Paris hotels.
+They still keep trucks and stage builds inside the normal travel-time radius.
 Backlot space, water tanks, motion-control rigs, and virtual production volumes are all ready without leaving the Île-de-France region.

 Crew, Talent, and Language Coverage

-Here is how the work shapes up.
-Paris crews are deep in each department.
-Cinematographers, gaffers, key grips, sound mixers, art directors, costume designers, hair and makeup, VFX supervisors, and stunt coordinators are ready at the union day rates published by the CCN-Production.
-English fluency is standard at HOD level and increasingly common down to the assistant grades.
-Paris is the easiest French city to source bilingual second units for shoots running in Japanese, Korean, Arabic, Spanish, or Italian.
-Talent agencies in the 8th, 9th, and 10th arrondissements represent the bulk of feature, series, and commercial talent, and casting directors here handle global SAG and Equity-style negotiations as a matter of course.
+Paris crews run deep in each department.
+Cinematographers, gaffers, key grips, sound mixers, and art directors all work at the union day rates set by the CCN-Production.
+The same goes for costume designers, hair and makeup, VFX supervisors, and stunt coordinators.
+English fluency is standard at HOD level and now common down to the assistant grades.
+Paris is also the easiest French city for sourcing bilingual second units on shoots in Japanese, Korean, Arabic, Spanish, or Italian.
+Talent agencies in the 8th, 9th, and 10th arrondissements represent most feature, series, and commercial talent.
+Casting directors here handle global SAG and Equity-style deals as a matter of course.

 Signature Visual Looks

-Here is how it adds up.
-The visual reasons producers come to Paris are well-known: Haussmann boulevards for period and modern luxury, Montmartre cobbles for romance and intimate drama, the Seine quais and bridges for chase and travel sequences, Le Marais's medieval lanes for historical work, the Trocadéro and Eiffel Tower for landmark beats, and the Défense towers and Bibliothèque François Mitterrand for hard-edged modern and tech narratives.
-Each of these is briefed in detail below, with guidance on how shoot in Paris workflows actually clear them.
+The visual reasons producers come to Paris are well-known.
+Haussmann boulevards suit period and modern luxury, and Montmartre cobbles suit romance and intimate drama.
+The Seine quais and bridges carry chase and travel sequences, while Le Marais's medieval lanes fit historical work.
+The Trocadéro and Eiffel Tower anchor landmark beats, and the Défense towers and Bibliothèque François Mitterrand serve hard-edged modern and tech stories.
+We brief each of these in detail below, with guidance on how shoot-in-Paris workflows actually clear them.

 ACT 02